aa6/minetest_wadsprint/README.md

 1. Press A and D simultaneously to trigger the `ready_to_sprint` state.
 2. Then press W to start sprinting.
 3. Release A and D (keep W pressed) and continue sprinting until the stamina runs out.
+4. Drink a coffee to faster regenerate the stamina.

 **How to download**